View the seven steps below to find out more information about the construction process. Each step includes a link to the relevant application form.

 Note: This is a general guide of the steps involved in the construction process only.
 In some cases there may be additional steps that are required to be completed throughout the construction phase, for example when an application has deferred commencement conditions.

 A construction certificate is required after development consent is issued and before work is carried out.
 The construction certificate is a certificate verifying that relevant matters specified in a development consent and applicable legislation have been satisfied.
 Council's Certification Team issue Construction Certificates.
-If you would like Council to issue the construction certificate, you will need to complete the Construction Certificate Application Form and lodge with Council.
+If you would like Council to issue the construction certificate, you will need to lodge a Construction Certificate application through the NSW Planning Portal: planningportal.nsw.gov.au/post-consent-certificates/construction-certificate.

 A development consent and construction certificate are not required where an application for a complying development certificate (CDC) is made.